momentum-team-7/python-pathfinder-cdiazit5/README.md

 Read [the Mountain Paths PDF](MountainPaths.pdf) to get started.

-Read the data from `elevation_small.txt` into an appropriate data structure to get the elevation data.
+*** step # 1 Read the data from `elevation_small.txt` into an appropriate data structure to get the elevation data.
+  -read the file and store it as a list of lists. (check out readlines)
+    -print out results to see what you have and how it corres. to map -how to match each elevation to its correspnding coordinate. maybe find its value -Use the pillow library to make a black or white square same size as the list of lists -figure out the max/min (white to black, etc) elevation and determine the % greyscale to meassure where you are -try to match one pixel, grayscale it accordingly

  This file is made up of multiple lines.
 Each line has a list of numbers representing elevation in meters.
 The elevation is the maximum elevation for a 90m x 90m square.

 The numbers in this file are lined up like x-y coordinates.
 If the file contains the following: